Blog

 **privileged: true**

 It is important to highlight that running containers in privileged mode can be unsafe.
-Here you can read why and how to deal with it.
+Click to read why and how to deal with it

 CPU tests